Sustainable Travel: What is It?

 Do you ever have the feeling that you will keep on coming back to the same question?That’s exactly what we feel in this case.
 Any attempt to answer the question ‘What is Sustainable Travel’ seems to be more complex than it should be.

-‘What is Sustainable Travel’ is a question I answer verbally at least once a day, sometimes more.
+‘What is Sustainable Travel’ is a question that comes up at least once a week.
+Sometimes more.

 Someone once responded “as opposed to what, unsustainable travel“??

 More often than not, the conversation begins with the idea “travel can’t be sustainable.
 If we want to be sustainable we shouldn’t travel, surely?”

 And on one level, we agree.
 In an ideal world we’d all reduce our carbon footprints to zero.
 But are we?
 Can we?
 In our view, just staying at home is not the solution.